Frequently asked questions by international applicants about Master's programmes taught in English at the University of Stavanger

 Application Results

 All international applicants should receive the result of their application within the month of May.
-An email with the result will be sent to the email address you used to register your application on Søknadsweb.
+An email with the result will be sent to the email address linked to your application.

-No. Admission results will be sent to the email address you used to register your application on Søknadsweb.
+No, the admission results will be sent to the email address you used to register your application in Søknadsweb.

-You need to accept your admission offer via Søknadsweb within the deadline.
-The exact date will be written in your letter of admission.
+The deadline to accept your admission offer will be stated in your letter of admission.

-If you did not accept your admission offer on time and are still interested in studying at UiS, please contact immediately to admissions@uis.no.
+If you did not accept your admission offer on time and are still interested in studying at UiS, please send an email to admissions@uis.no immediately.

-No. UiS does not offer deferments in the Master study programmes taught in English.
+No, a deferment is not possible for international applicants.
 You will need to submit a new application if you are interested in study at UiS in the future.

-The waiting list is not ranked.
 You are not assigned a number on the waiting list.
-If study places become available, the International Admissions Office will consider all applicants on the waiting list for admission to UiS.
+If a study places become available, the International Admissions Office will consider all applicants on the waiting list and offer you a study place if possible.
 If you are not offered admission by 15th August, we did not have vacancies in the study programme you applied for.

 Accommodation

-Yes.
-You can apply for student accommodation by submitting an online application to SiS.
+Yes, you can apply for student accommodation by submitting an application to SiS before the deadline 20 April.

 Applicants can apply for student accommodation prior to receiving their admission results.